-- b. not engage in illegal or dangerous behavior, including any acts or threats of violence; - c. not possess, distribute or be under the influence of drugs while on company premises or when conducting company business; and - d. not possess or use weapons or firearms or any type of combustible material in the company's facilities, or at company-sponsored functions.
+- a. comply strictly with all occupational, health and safety laws and internal procedures; - b. not engage in illegal or dangerous behavior, including any acts or threats of violence; - c. not possess, distribute or be under the influence of drugs while on company premises or when conducting company business; and - d. not possess or use weapons or firearms or any type of combustible material in the company's facilities, or at company-sponsored functions.